 The Joint Major in Computer Science and Mathematics is cooperatively administered by the computer science and mathematics departments.
 The purpose of the Joint Major is to provide a program of study tailored to students who are interested in the interdisciplinary connections between computer science and mathematics.
 Depending on how electives are selected, the program described below would position successful majors for graduate studies in either computer science or mathematics, or for immediate employment.

-The Joint Major degree program has five components: the kernel courses in computer science and mathematics, more advanced courses in computer science and in mathematics, clinic, eight units of electives, and colloquia.
+The Joint Major degree program has five components: the kernel courses in computer science and mathematics, more advanced courses in computer science and in mathematics, clinic, electives, and colloquia.
 Each of these components is described in detail below.